ridhopujiono/laravel-filament-hr-management/README.md

-# Laravel Filament HR Management
+# Laravel Filament Leave Management System

-A Human Resource Management System (HRMS) built using **Laravel 11** and **FilamentPHP**.
-This application is designed to streamline HR processes such as employee records, leave tracking, and role-based access control with Filament Shield.
+Leave Management System built using **Laravel 11** and **FilamentPHP**.
+This application is designed for leave management system, and role-based access control with Filament Shield.

 ## Features